udhos/pulsix/README.md

 a:<length>:j:<value>
 ```

-`j` stands for JSON encoding. is the only encoding currently defined in version p1 and its support is required in both sending and parsing.
+`j` stands for JSON encoding, is the only encoding defined in p1 so far and its support is **required** in both sending and parsing.

 Length is the length of the value in ascii decimal, like "1234".
 Length is always surrounded by `:`.